ragmar/CrazyJeep/README.md

 # CrazyJeep
 This is a project created by Alejandro Sans and Víctor Felipe as a final project for a Computer Graphic course (Universidad Central de Venezuela).

-Crazy Jeep is a videogame where a player has to face a number of computer enemiess (just single palyer right now).
+Crazy Jeep is a videogame where a player has to face a number of computer enemies (just single palyer right now).
 The player and the enemies are Jeeps which when they move, they left behind a wall which the others can collide.
 The objective of the game is to move around avoiding others walls (and your too) and trying to make the others to collide.
-The player wins if all enemys collides on walls
+The player wins if all enemys collides with walls

 # Compiling